 Zero-day attack prevention: How to discover danger in advance

-Just as with anything related to any application's functions, you can find zero-day vulnerabilities through the code analysis.
+Like anything related to any application's functions, you can find zero-day vulnerabilities through code analysis.
 The main question is who does that analysis - crooks, developers, or bughunters.
 In the way things turned out, cybercriminals and bug hunters have a much more material reward for their activity in exploit searching.
 First, receive ransoms and a big scoop for selling the data in the Darknet, and second get paid for each breach found.
 Meanwhile, the developers receive only the non-material things - like recognizing their software as safe to use.
-Reputational losses that then result in losing the users do not feel as accurate as a bundle of banknotes.
+Reputational losses that result in losing users do not feel as accurate as a bundle of banknotes.

-The deep analysis needed to detect the potential weak spot is not enough.
+The deep analysis is insufficient to detect the potential weak spot.
 Staring at the code rows will not indicate how exactly crooks may use the vulnerability and which benefits it will bring.
 That’s why the instrument kit for bug hunters and hackers is almost the same.
-Experts who work with that stuff know the primary “stress concentrators” - places where the program accesses the network or asks for increased privileges, are the most often places of the breach.
+Experts who work with that stuff know the primary “stress concentrators” - places where the program accesses the network or asks for increased privileges- most often places of the breach.
 Nonetheless, even discovering the breach and determining what crooks can use it is not enough to use it in the wild.
 An army of programmers from the Darknet marketplaces are ready to write a unique exploit malware for just $10, and regular antiviruses will barely stop it with signature-based detections.

 Why do vulnerabilities appear?